jhu-ip/cs220-s22/index.md

 [Gradescope](https://www.gradescope.com/) is used for assignment submission and handling.
 You make all your submissions on Gradescope and recieve feedback and your work in there.
-Regade requests can be made and are processed on Gradescope as well.
+Regrade requests can be made and are processed on Gradescope as well.
 You get an invitation to the course Gradescope in the first week.